nickblantz/PythonBehaveTemplates/Functional/READEME.md

 ## Environment Config
 To configure environment specific data, create a new <ENV_NAME>.yml file.
 These represent an environment that you can specify at run time through TEST_ENV.
 The default environment config file is QA1.yml

+## Setup Instructions
+Setup this example project by first installing python and behave.
+Clone the repo and then behave can be ran in either the 'Functional' or 'Performance' folder.

 ## Support
 [https://cucumber.io/docs/gherkin/reference](https://cucumber.io/docs/gherkin/reference)